wesleywardlaw/react-sprig/README.md

   <img src="public/logo.png" alt="React-Sprig Logo" width="300" height="300" style="background:white; border-radius:16px; padding:8px;" />
 </p>

-# React-Sprig
+# react-sprig

-React-Sprig is a UI component library developed in React and Tailwind that provides all of the basic components needed to kickstart a project.
+react-sprig is a UI component library developed in React and Tailwind that provides all of the basic components needed to kickstart a project.
 A Storybook demonstrating the components is available at [https://react-sprig.netlify.app/](https://react-sprig.netlify.app/).

 ## Getting Started